-II.
-Characteristic Features of the Approach
+2 II.
+Characteristic Features of the Approach a) Model System, Simulation, and Events

 We are speaking about a model of the system as an abstract notion, without being tied to any meaningful interpretation.
 The system consists of elements whose actions change some characteristics of the elements themselves and the system as a whole.
 This is the behavior of the real system.
 In the model system, we represent these characteristics as attributes of elements.
-Their change in the course of calculation one can interpret as the model simulation of the system.
+Their change in the course of calculation one can interpret as the model simulation of the system behavior or functioning of the system.